Tax Issues

 If you have a terminal illness, you likely qualify for government benefits like Disability Living Allowance to help cover care and living costs.

-How discretionary wills can help married couples reduce the inheritance tax burden on their estates.
+How discretionary wills help married couples reduce inheritance tax when their combined assets exceed the threshold.